Consumers are increasingly showing interest in purchasing ‘green’, more sustainable, and ethically produced products.

-A number of other organisations in Europe, are ensuring that only products that meet strict quality assurance standards, are able to display this certified natural seal of approval.
+Several other Europe organisations ensure that only products that meet strict quality assurance standards can display this certified natural seal of approval.

-Manufacturers are only allowed to use natural raw materials, such as botanical and herbal extracts and oils in their formulas, in order to get approved.
+Manufacturers can only use natural raw materials, such as botanical and herbal extracts and oils in their formulas, to get approved.

 Three stars: These require that 95% of all agricultural ingredients fall in line with Na True’s acceptable list of ingredients, which will be certified as organic skin care products.

-In addition to this, Na True is actively campaigning for an increase in joint studies of scientific data on natural substances, that are used in cosmetics.
+In addition to this, Na True is actively campaigning for an increase in joint studies of scientific data on natural substances used in cosmetics.

-Follow the link, to find out about the highly regarded Soil Association standards.
+Follow the link to find out about the highly regarded Soil Association.

 This article does a really great job of breaking down the different types of certifications and requirements.